High-stakes football weekend ahead as European title races, Champions League places up for grabs

-Category: World Hits: 2As this year's pandemic-affected European football season wraps up in many countries across the continent this weekend, there is plenty still to play for.
+Category: World Hits: 9As this year's pandemic-affected European football season wraps up in many countries across the continent this weekend, there is plenty still to play for.
 Several rebel Super League clubs are facing some harsh realities.
 Two of the five top leagues are still awaiting a champion.
 And some some clubs with rich histories are facing relegation.

 Read more https://www.france24.com/en/sport/20210521-high-stakes-football-weekend-ahead-as-european-title-races-champions-league-places-up-for-grabs